A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Atomistic (MD) model and its coarse-grained approximation - consistency studies

 On the other hand, as $M \rightarrow \infty$ (continuum limit) the characteristic frequency goes to infinity.
 The high-frequency oscillation becomes ``invisible'' in the limit.
-This suggests that to discuss the coarse-grained approximation, the oscillation should be got rid of in the measure.
-We consider two types of such measure in the paper.
+This suggests that to discuss the coarse-grained approximation, the oscillations should be reduced in some measures.
+In this paper, we consider two types of such measures.